carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

 #### Debug

 The debug build mode targets developers who are iterating on code and running tests.
-It will emphasize debugability, especially for safety issues.
+It will emphasize detection and debugability, especially for safety issues.

 It needs to perform well enough to be run frequently by developers, but will make performance sacrifices to catch more safety issues.
-This mode should have runtime checks for the most common safety issues, but it can make trade-offs that improve performance in exchange for less frequent, but still reliability, detection.
+This mode should have runtime checks for the most common safety issues, but it can make trade-offs that improve performance in exchange for less frequent, but still reliable, detection.
 Developers should do most of their testing in this build mode.

 The debug build mode will place a premium on the debugability of safety violations.
 Where safety checks rely on hardening instead of guaranteed safety, violations should be detected with a high probability per single occurrence of the bug.
-Detected bugs will be accompanied by a detailed diagnostic report to ease bug finding and classification.
+Detected bugs will be accompanied by a detailed diagnostic report to ease classification and identifying the root cause.

 #### Performance